WebAssembly/module-linking/design/proposals/module-linking/Example-SharedEverythingDynamicLinking.md

     (export "zip" (func (param i32 i32 i32) (result i32)))
   ))

-  (instance $libc (instantiate $LIBC))
+  (instance $libc (instantiate $Libc))
-  (instance $libzip (instantiate $LIBZIP (import "libc-1.0.0" (instance $libc)))) ...
+  (instance $libzip (instantiate $Libzip (import "libc-1.0.0" (instance $libc)))) ...
 )
 ```
 As you might hope, this module still validates without recompiling `libzip`
-because `instantiate` performs a subtype check which ignores the import string
+because `instantiate` performs a subtype check between the supplied
-`"libc-1.0.0"` (because import operands are supplied positionally) and the
-`libc-1.1.0` instance type is indeed a subtype of the `libc-1.0.0` instance
-type.
+`libc-1.1.0` module and the expected `libc-1.0.0` module type, and subtyping
+allows superfluous exports to be ignored.

 Now let's say there is a major `libc` version change and the instance type does
 change incompatibly.
 If `libzip` is compiled with an older major version than
-`zipper`, then the `instance.instantiation` validation check will fail and it
+`zipper`, then the `instantiate` validation check will fail and it
 will be necessary to either upgrade `libzip` to the newer `libc` version
-(creating a new major version of `libzip` in the process!) or downgrade the
+(creating a new major version of `libzip` in the process) or downgrade the
 compilation of `zipper` to match `libzip`.

-Overall, when it comes to compiling (shared-everything) programs with multiple
+When it comes to compiling
-libraries, there is no free lunch: there has to be sufficient agreement on the
+(shared-everything) programs with multiple libraries, there is no free lunch:
-single version of `libc` and every other shared library.
+there has to be a single version of `libc` shared by all other libraries.

-The situation is different, however, when bundling distinct *programs*, as we
+The situation is different, however, when bundling distinct *components*, as we
-saw with `$DEPLOYMENT-BUNDLE` above.
-In this case, since there is no sharing
+saw with `$App` above.
+In this case, since there is no shared memory, each
-of memory, each program can have its own major version of `libc`.
-In the case of
+program can have its own major version of `libc`.
+In the case of minor/patch
-minor/patch version changes, the bundler can implicitly upgrade programs with
+version changes, the bundler can implicitly upgrade programs with older
-older versions to match programs with newer versions (to share more code/memory)
+versions to match programs with newer versions (to share more code/memory) or
-or not.
+not.

-Ultimately, the above versioning scheme may be too simplistic when many
-libraries and programs are used within a single application.
-Instead of simply
-embedding and propagating version numbers, semver *range patterns* may need to
-be specified for each dependency to provide developers finer-grained control
-over how the final version is chosen.
-Any such scheme would need to be tailored
-to a higher-level layer of tooling and should be able to built on the basic
-primitives of the Module Linking proposal, similar to the simplistic scheme
-shown above.

 ## Cyclic Dependencies